Abhisooraj/Vending-machine/Code/README.md

 <h3>Architecture of the Machine:</h3>
 The machine has two main components: a built-in cash register and several dispensers to hold and release the products.
-Define class cashRegister in C++ with the following descriptions : Private
+<br/>Define class <b>cashRegister</b> in C++ with the following descriptions :
-Members: cashOnHand of type integer , Public Members: A default constructor cashRegister() sets the cash in the register to 500.
+<li>Private Members: cashOnHand of type integer , </li>
+<li>Public Members: A default constructor cashRegister() sets the cash in the register to 500.
 A constructor cashRegister(int) sets the cash in the register to a specific amount.
-Afunction getCurrentBalance() which returns value of cashOnHand .
-A function acceptAmount(int) to receive the amount deposited by the customer and update the amount in the register .
-Define class dispenserType in C++ with the following descriptions :Private
+A function getCurrentBalance() which returns value of cashOnHand .
+A function acceptAmount(int) to receive the amount deposited by the customer and update the amount in the register.</li>
+<br/>Define class
+dispenserType in C++ with the following descriptions :Private
 Members: numberOfItems of type integer cost of type integer Public Members: A default constructor dispenserType () sets